 The Duke University Residency Training Program in Ophthalmology is one of the most highly regarded ophthalmology programs in the nation.
-The Duke program’s goal is to train highly competent and ethical physicians who can contribute to their field either as comprehensive ophthalmologists or as subspecialists.
+The goal of the program is to train highly competent and ethical physicians who can contribute to their field either as comprehensive ophthalmologists or as subspecialists.

 Duke has been training excellent professionals in eye care since the 1940s and has graduated more than 400 ophthalmologists, with many entering into academic positions.
 The residency program includes three full years of ophthalmology training as well as an integrated internal medicine internship year, which includes three months of early ophthalmology exposure.
 The residency program includes both clinical and surgical training in each of the subspecialty areas as well as in comprehensive ophthalmology.
 Residents also rotate through local Veterans Administration Hospitals.
 A broad spectrum of intradepartmental and university-wide research opportunities exists for interested residents.